Shouree/storm-http-framework/doc/01-Getting_Started/01-Installing_Storm/index.md

 The [downloads](md:/Downloads) page provides two archives for Windows, one for 32-bit systems and one for 64-bit systems.
 To install Storm, simply unpack the downloaded archive to a location you find convenient, and run `Storm.exe`.
+For example, one can open the ZIP file in explorer and drag and drop the files into another directory.

 The first time you start Storm, you may see a dialog with the title "Windows has protected your PC".
 This is shown because Windows stores that the file originates from the Internet, and the file has